daoalicia/connect4-client/README.md

 ## Networking

 The web service supports CORS.
 The client is served at port 443 and port 80 redirects to port 443.
+A process manager (pm2) is used to keep the service running.

 ## Technical Soundness